mshwery/minimal-lightbox/README.md

   minimalLightbox(someElement);
   ```

+### Usage as an external script tag

+When including this library as an external script tag (instead of with a module system like browserify or webpack) it exposes a global `minimalLightbox` as the main export.
+You can use that to programmatically bind elements to be zoomable.

+### Styles

 This module is dependent on classes/styles to produce the lightbox effect, so your mileage may vary on certain older browsers.

 You'll want to include the styles from the `/dist` directory as well.